mlabs-haskell/doc-drive-cardano-components/docs/examples/utxos.md

 As can be seen in the `UTxO` definition at the beginning of the chapter, the txOuts in the map have to be in the UTxO context.

-Since the start of the Babbage era, the `TxOutDatumInTx` has lost importance though, since a datum can now be stored in a cardano-ledger txOut.
+Since the start of the Babbage era, the `TxOutDatumInTx` has lost importance though, since a non hashed datum can now be stored in a cardano-ledger txOut.
 This is done, inside `convTxOuts`, with the following function:

 ```haskell
 toBabbageTxOutDatum' (TxOutDatumInline _ sd) = scriptDataToInlineDatum sd